stanmaz/BBOalert/README.md

 - switch to https://www.bridgebase.com/v3/?lang=en
 - report the problem to stanmaz.git@gmail.com

 We use the "You only alert once" principle.
+All you need to do in the beginning, is to play and alert if necessary.
+Your explanations will be recorded in the browser's cache and in the clipboard.
+The next time the same situation occurs, your call will be alerted automatically.
+Because cache is a temporary storage, you should paste the clipboard content from time to time in a text file as backup.

+It is more efficient to prepare data in advance with a editor and import this data into BBOalert.
 It is needless to code your entire system at once; it is a huge task.
 In each bidding system there are sequences which almost never occur.

-The program records each alerted call for which no explanation has been found in the data file.
-Use this feature to complete your code with the bidding sequences as they come during the game.
-Your data file will expand as needed.
+As the program continues to record each manually alerted call for which no explanation has been found in the data file, your data will expand as needed.

 I recommend to proceed this way :